barryclark/jekyll-now/README.md

 If you happen to have Mac OS X device, it is a lot simpler to test your additions using the `jekyll` command line directly; you don't have to set up github pages, and you can still verify everything is fine.

-To install `jekyll`, issue the following command in Terminal:
+To install `jekyll`, issue the following command in Terminal (I here assume you have the Mac OS X developer command line tools installed, which include ruby/gem):

 ```
 $ sudo gem install jekyll